Y Yo Sigo Aquí: Music video

 Colombia director Simón Brand directed the music video for "I'll Be Right Here (Sexual Lover)", was produced by Juan Basanta and filmed in Punta Cana resort town in the easternmost province of the Dominican Republic.
 Rubio's looks — her youthfulness, slim figure and blonde hair – had attracted comments on her sexual image.
 Basanta said then that the story of the video is "an oil party that shows the arrival of the sun with music.
 Erotic and sensual."
 Rubio is portrayed as a sexual girl to the music, dancing all day until she and the backup people are excited.
-Music video premiere on MTV Polska on March, 2003.
+Music video premiere on MTV Polska in March 2003.

 The video begins with a DJ puts a record vinyl on the turntable.
 The next scene Rubio wake up in a bed around guys and girls while singing the song; they are soon joined by Rubio, who has wavy light-blonde hair and stunning.
 The setting changes to the beach where Rubio, wearing a leopard print bikini, dances with the guys.
 Then she goes to the water and starts flirting with the others.
 Again in the bar, Rubio dances between two girls who begin to put oil on her; now she is wearing an orange top and cutoff shorts.
 Some people take lollipops while she dances.
 Rubio and the guys dance and they meet on the floor.
 It alternates scenes featuring her entangled with a group of half-naked people.
 The video ends as she laughs and puts her arms around two girls.

 In a retrospective review by Billboard staff they wrote, "she has always relished that bad-ass, hard-partying persona" and described her as the "Ultimate Party Girl" while "strutting in a cheetah print bikini." ¡Hola!s staff wrote "Paulina acts as the host of a great beach party where love and sensuality predominate."

 The music video was known as "Sexual Lover" on music television networks.
 An "uncensored version" was published in English and Spanish and an "alternative version" of the Spanish version only.